filswan/go-swan-client/README.md

 - [Send Deals](#Send-Deals)

 ## Functions
-* Generate Car files from your source files with or without Lotus.
+* Generate Car files from your source files by Lotus, Graph-split or Ipfs.
 * Generate metadata e.g. Car file URI, start epoch, etc. and save them to a metadata JSON file.
 * Propose deals based on the metadata JSON file.
 * Generate a final JSON file containing deal CIDs and storage provider id for storage provider to import deals.